singingwolfboy/netlify-home/_posts/2015-10-6-a-step-by-step-guide-hugo-on-netlify.md

 Now it's time to push it to your repo of choice.
 Directions for GitHub follow here.
+(netlify also supports linking to BitBucket, GitLabs and self-hosted repos, and the steps are similar)
 ### **Creating your Git Repo**

 Create a new repository on GitHub.
 To avoid errors, do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.